kufreu/kufreu.github.io/qgis/qgisModeling.md

 #### calculating direction with field calculator
 ![direction](images/direction.PNG)

 Direction is calculated using the azimuth() function.
 Direction is calculated from a point made using the mean x and y coordinates of the city center to centroids created on the input features.
 Like when calculating distance, the geometries used here are transformed to a different CRS in order to accurately calculate direction and prevent error.
 Unlike when calculating distance, however, the geometries are transformed to World Mercator.
-Since azimuth() calculates direction in radians, the degrees() is used in the calculation to convert direction from radians to degrees.
+Since azimuth() calculates direction in radians, the degrees() function is used in the calculation to convert direction from radians to degrees.

 #### assigning cardinal and ordinal direction to degree ranges with field calculator
 ![cardinal](images/cardOrd.PNG)